Amit Dutta: Aadmi ki Aurat Aur Anya Kahaniyan (The Man's Woman and Other Stories) (2009)

-In an article for the Film Comment, Nicolas Rapold says, " The Man's Woman and Other Stories renders three short stories with such exquisite gemlike color and composition and feel for rhythm that their subject matter fades into the background."
+In an article for the magazine Film Comment Nicolas Rapold commented, "The Man's Woman and Other Stories renders three short stories with such exquisite gemlike colour and composition and feel for rhythm that their subject matter fades into the background."

 Sonchidi (The Golden Bird) (2011)

-In Sonchidi, two travelers journey in the quest for a flying craft that they believe would help them cross the cycle of births.
-The Rotterdam film festival described it as an "intriguing philosophical piece which evokes many memories, challenges various interpretations.
+Sonchidi (The Golden Bird) concerns two travellers' quest for a flying craft that they believe would help them cross the cycle of births, with The Rotterdam Film Festival describing it as an "intriguing philosophical piece which evokes many memories, challenges various interpretations.
 Truly cinematic, a connoisseur's piece."